SSP Setup and Prerequisites

 Configure TDP Dependencies and Authentication

-To configure the required TDP dependencies and authentication credentials, do the following:
+To configure the required Tetra Data Platform (TDP) dependencies and authentication credentials, do the following:

 - Sign in to the TDP as an admin user.